ASquirrelsTail/cookbook/tests/testing.md

 The project employs automated testing for the python back end using the unittest framework and Flask's test client.
 The python back end was developed using a test driven development process, with an evolving test spec informing the development of new features.
 As more features are added or code is refactored the tests can be rerun to check all features still work.

 The test script runs tests on routes in the application to ensure they respond as expected.
 It uses a live MongoDB database to make sure the correct changes are made to the database, and runs tests on rendered templates to check they contain information they are meant to.
-Testing the entire site and its output as opposed to specific functions has the advantage that even if the underlying logic changes drastically, the site should still respond in the correct way.
+Testing the output of the app has the advantage that even if the underlying logic changes drastically, the site should still respond in the correct way.

 ### Testing Locally